Call us today

 A therapist may use a series of questions to determine if the client has schizophrenia or another illness that can appear like schizophrenia, including bipolar disorder or schizoaffective disorder.
 The psychological questions will also help determine which type of schizophrenia the individual suffers from.There are five types of schizophrenia.
 They are:

-Treatment for Schizophrenia and Substance Abuse
+Schizophrenia & Substance Abuse

 People who struggle with any mental health issue, including schizophrenia, are at a greater risk of developing problems with substance abuse.
 Whether there are hallucinations or delusions related to ingesting substances, or the person abuses substances to reduce the impact of the symptoms, these two disorders often co-occur.